parambhatia2004/Software-Engineering/frontend_data.md

 ### developerSkills.html
 - flask route: `developerSkills`
-- I haven't done the AJAX yet.
+- data should be directly added to the database through ajax + flask
+- redirection routes: `/addDeveloperSkill`, `/removeDeveloperSkill`
 - data required:
     - list of skills currently in the database for the developer, named `currentSkills`.